 Saint Clare of Montefalco

-As I write these words of Clare dying, I feel like crying too, because the story is over.
+As I write these words of Saint Clare of Montefalo dying, I feel like crying too, because the story is over.
 But, is it?
 The Nuns immediately got the body ready for all the friends of Clare to view.
 First they removed her heart and placed it in a flowered bowl made of wood.
 Had they remembered her words, "I have the Crucified Jesus in my heart?"

 The Funeral Mass was celebrated on Sunday, the 18th.
 The preacher, a Franciscan Priest from Bevagna, instead of giving the homily he had prepared, found himself delivering the most extraordinary eulogy, extolling Clare’s sanctity and selfless giving to all who came, never counting the cost.
 As the words poured from his lips, they became his and he found himself realizing the gift the Father had given him; he was eulogizing a Saint.
 His brother Franciscans meanwhile looked away, disapprovingly.
 They were blinded and deafened by the anger they harbored at having been ordered to be here in the first place.
 It turned out, they were here only out of obedience to Clare’s brother Francesco, their Chaplain.
 And so, they, too, had been called to share in a gift, but their "No!" robbed them of it.